• Home

 Since they are naturally sweetened and filled with good-for-you ingredients including oats and flax, you can even feel good about eating them!

-Stack of cookie bars
+Stack of oatmeal cookie bars.

 Plus they are super easy to whip up!
 You only need one bowl, they take less than 10 minutes to mix up and don't require shaping.
 Just press them all into one 9x9 inch baking pan and they're ready for the oven.
+(These pumpkin oatmeal bars are equally easy!).

 Like these healthy copycat Eatmore Bars, these cookie squares are very freezer friendly and are a great snack (or treat) for packing in lunches and taking with you on the go.